 We live in the age of the customer.
-They now have the means and technology at their fingertips that quickly present them access to more options than ever before.
-Your customers want to do things their way, and expect brands to cater to their expectations.
+With the means and technology at their fingertips, customers have easy access to more options than ever before.
+Today’s customers also want to do things their way, and expect brands to cater to their expectations.

-More customers are prioritizing experiences above all else when picking between brands.
-As a result, closing the customer experience (CX) gap - the difference between what customers expect from their experiences, and how well a brand believes they are meeting these expectations - only becomes more critical.
-After all, studies continually show how delivering top-notch marketing, care, and commerce experiences at all touchpoints, while always putting customers’ needs first, can significantly impact your bottom line.
+More customers are prioritizing experiences above all else when choosing between brands.
+As a result, closing the customer experience gap — the difference between what customers expect from their experiences and how well a brand believes they are meeting these expectations – only becomes more critical.
+After all, studies continually show that delivering top-notch marketing, care, and commerce experiences at all touchpoints while always putting customers’ needs first can significantly impact your bottom line.

-A lot of time and resources (and buy-in from the very top of the organization) are needed to design, implement, and manage successful CX initiatives.
-However, ample research and statistics on the customer experience argue that the effort is worth it in the end.
+A lot of time and resources, plus management buy-in, are needed to design, implement, and manage successful CX initiatives.
+However, ample research and customer experience (CX) statistics emphasize that the end-result is worth the effort.

-Here are over 40 customer experience trends and stats every customer-centric brand needs to know today.
+Here are over 40 customer experience stats and trends that every customer-centric brand needs to know today.

 Customer experience is as important as ever

-It’s no secret that exceptional CX is critical to a brand’s success today and long term.
-As these customer experience statistics show, its impact can’t be understated.
+It’s no secret that exceptional CX is critical to a brand’s immediate and long-term success.
+As these customer experience statistics show, the impact can’t be understated.

 86% of professionals engaged in, or leading, CX expect to compete based on CX.
 (Gartner)

 87% of senior business leaders in the US and UK see CX as their top-growth engine but only 1 in 3 feel prepared to address it.
 (North Highland, via Consulting.us)